Chapter256/sweden-quiz/README.md

 - Font Awesome and Google font was used for font resource.

 ## Testing and Validation
+I used the W3C Validator and W3C CSS Validator to validate my website.
+![HTML test] (assets/screenshots/html-validator.jpeg)
+![CSS test] (assets/screenshots/css-validator.jpeg)

 ### Lighthouse
+- Website was tested using Lighthouse
+![Lighthouse results] (assets/screenshots/lighthouse.jpeg)

 ### Devices
+- Website was tested using Chrome and Safari.
+- The website was tested on my iMac and Macbook pro.
+-
 ### Testing User Stories

 ## Deployment